Thoth-Namesystem/hathor-rfcs/text/thoth-namer.md

 3. **Management**
    - Name owners can update the resolving address
    - Ownership can be transferred to another address
+   - TTL (time to live) is tracked as an expiration date (YYYY-MM-DD)
+   - Names can be renewed for additional years

 ## Usage Example

-Alice wants to register "alice.htr" for her wallet:
+Alice wants to register "alice.htr" for her wallet for 2 years:

-1. Alice calls the `create_name` function with the name "alice" for the nano contract with domain "htr"
+1. Alice calls the `create_name` function with the name "alice" and duration `2`
+2. The contract calculates the price based on duration and name length
-2. She pays the required registration fee
+3. She pays the required registration fee
-3. The name is now registered and resolves to her address
+4. The name is now registered and resolves to her address, expiring in 2 years
-4. Later, she can:
+5. Later, she can:
-   - Change the resolving address to point to a different wallet
+   - Change the resolving address to a different wallet
+   - Renew the name by paying for additional years
-   - Transfer ownership to another user if desired
+   - Transfer ownership to another user

 ## User Benefits